amous123/tester/README.md

 # Website
-This repository contains items for testing purposes and improving skills in html.
+This repository contains the files for the MemeHub picture webpage. to share and browse the latest and greatest memes.
+Creator: amous123.